Tap and go: Portable customer payment options for small businesses

 It could also come down to service.
 A payment system is the lifeblood of your business, so do you need 24/7 support or are business hours adequate?
 What is their security offering, and do they comply with Australian security standards?
 Before you sign a contract, check customer reviews for pros and cons and speak to business owners in your industry.

-Here’s a brief overview of three mobile payment providers.
+Here’s a brief overview of two mobile payment providers.

 The Square system comes in a variety of options, from a minimalist pocket-sized reader to a full-featured terminal.
 Square meets Australian security standards and has a number of security features including encryption and monitoring to keep payments secure and customer data safe.